hernanmaldonado/hernanmaldonado.github.io/README.md

 ### Hi, I'm Ernie 👋

 ML engineer / data scientist focused on **fraud detection, sanctions screening, and financial-crime analytics**, with a background spanning banking and payments risk teams.
-Master's in Public Policy with graduate training in economics and statistics.
+Master's in Computational Mathematics, Public Policy and Economics.

 **What I work on:**
 - Applied ML for fraud, anomaly detection, and transaction risk scoring